U.S. Passport Considerations

 - Passport agencies across the U.S. closed in mid-March 2020 due to the coronavirus pandemic, creating a significant backlog of applications.

-- As of May 25, 2021 the U.S. Department of State states that regular processing times are 10-12 weeks and expedited processing of 4-6 weeks is available.
+- As of January 2022, the U.S. Department of State states that routine processing times are 8-11 weeks and expedited processing of 5-7 weeks is available for an additional fee.

-- Typically if a new passport is not needed, only a renewal passport, it can be done via USPS.
+- Typically, if only a renewal passport is needed, it can be done via USPS.
 Check here to determine if your application can be completed via mail.
 Mail in applications are strongly encouraged by the U.S. Department of State.

-- In person appointments at passport agencies are limited to those traveling in the next 72 hours (3 business days) due to a life or death emergency.
+- In person appointments at passport agencies remain limited and those traveling in the next 72 hours (3 business days) due to a life or death emergency are given priority.
+Appointments can only be scheduled via phone.

 Visa Considerations for Foreign Travel

-- Foreign consulates operating in the United States set their own re-opening schedules and may or may not be following the phased guidance of local authorities.
+- Foreign consulates operating in the United States set their own operating schedules and may or may not be following the phased guidance of local authorities.
 Check your specific consulate’s webpage for updates.

-- Once consulates re-open, there will likely be procedural changes to in-person appearances or application procedures—education abroad advisers and students should thoroughly check consulate websites before proceeding with a visa application.
+- As consulates re-open, there will likely be procedural changes to in-person appearances or application procedures—education abroad advisers and students should thoroughly check consulate websites before proceeding with a visa application.

 For more information on student visas for education abroad visit NAFSA's EA Visas page.